-Our probate practice includes representing executors and beneficiaries.
-We can also assist individuals, heirs, creditors, interested third parties and professional fiduciaries including trustees, agents, principals who have issues regarding the distribution of the estate.
+Our probate services include representing you in obtaining probate for a decedent's estate or pursuing an heirship in the absence of a will.
+Our probate practice includes representing executors and beneficiaries, and we can also assist individuals, heirs, creditors, interested third parties and professional fiduciaries including trustees, agents, principals who have issues regarding the distribution of the estate.

 Trusts: Trusts are extremely flexible.
 Like a will, a trust's goal is to plan and outline who gets what.
 Unlike a will, a trust is valid upon its execution.
 Trusts can be used to hold assets for loved ones who, due to age or experience can no longer care for themselves.
 Unlike other states with cumbersome probate systems, living trusts are rarely necessary in Texas; however, a trust is a powerful tool in any estate plan to ensure the preservation of assets for a particular purpose.
 Certain types of trusts are also particularly effective at minimizing estate taxes.

-Durable Power of Attorney: These are important and often overlooked components in estate planning.
+These are important and often overlooked components in estate planning.
 A Durable Power of Attorney allows a designated person to handle your finances.

 Initial Consultation: The Patel Ervin Estate Planning Process begins with a simple phone call.
 During this call, the attorneys will try and understand the basic goals the client is striving for in their Estate Planning.
 Some clients come into the phone call with just an idea that they need to have something drafted while other have been through the Estate Planning process before and just need to update their documents.
-Regardless, Patel Ervin Dinn will take the time to make sure you are comfortable with the process and not only get the information you need to move forward, but, in many instances, help you ask the questions that you and your family need to ask themselves before moving forward in the Estate Planning Process.
+Regardless, Patel Ervin will take the time to make sure you are comfortable with the process and not only get the information you need to move forward, but, in many instances, help you ask the questions that you and your family need to ask themselves before moving forward in the Estate Planning Process.
 At the the end of the call, you will be asked for contact information to forward a questionnaire to get more details to help the attorneys at Patel Ervin draft your customized Estate Plan.

 Estate Planning Questionnaire: At Patel Ervin , we forward each of our clients a questionnaire to help them gather the information needed to draft an effective Estate Plan.
 This includes financial information, including organizing all the accounts that will need to be addressed in an Estate Plan along with the persons the clients want to appoint to handle their Estate.
 Once the Questionnaire is returned from the client, Patel Ervin will review the client's answers along with any questions that surface along the way to determine the price to move forward with the drafting of the Estate Plan.